6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 6. Communication skills

-Assessing communication skills is no simple feat.
-But skipping this step could cause major issues down the line.
+Assessing communication skills for an eCommerce manager (or any other job position, for that matter) is no simple feat.
+However, skipping this step could cause major issues down the line.

-Communication skills are some of the most important for e-commerce managers.
+Communication skills are among the most important skills for eCommerce managers to have if they’re going to be successful in their roles.
 Anything from writing product descriptions to crafting promotional offers or reporting on sales metrics requires a good grasp of communication abilities.
+To ensure your potential hire has those skills, give them a communication skills test.

 Like any job position, there are certain things you should know before beginning the hiring process.
-Here are a few tips.
+Here are a few tips for hiring a qualified Commerce manager with the skills needed to take your business to the next level.

 Now, this aspect of your hiring process is possibly the most important (it’s the reason you’re bringing another person onto the team), so you shouldn’t base any choices on claims a person makes.